Aaur1s/portaler-core/docs/selfhosting.md

 Wait some time for the webserver to start.
 Now you can open your browser and go to http://yourserverip:3000 to use Portaler.

-### Windows Troubleshoting
+### Windows Troubleshooting

 for the local version on windows double check that

 1. you have both python 2 and python 3. and that they are in the path.
    1.1 python2 should open python 2.7 and python should open python 3.whatever
 2. make sure you are running all yarn and npm commands in node v 14.20.1 (latest version of node 14) on windows that means that you can use the nvm utility to make sure you are utilizing the correct version
 3. utilize admin powershell for you're first instalation / setup
 4. if after `docker-compose up -d` you do not have a instance of bin-etl running then make sure you were in the /docker/ directory of the project